Rutikborate17/Delta-demo/README.md

 # Delta-demo
-this is demo for git &amp; git hub class
+this is demo for git &amp; git hub class.